Houston Whiplash Lawyer

 Whiplash from Auto Accidents

 Whiplash is a term for a neck injury that occurs when you are suddenly thrown forward or backward with great force, causing the lower bones in your neck to become hyper-extended and the upper bones to become hyper-flexed.
-This is what is known as an acceleration/deceleration injury.
-When the neck is forced into this unnatural curved position, the soft tissue including the ligaments, muscles and facet capsules may experience damage.
+Also known as an acceleration/deceleration injury, when the neck is forced into this unnatural curved position, the soft tissue including the ligaments, muscles and facet capsules may experience damage.
 If the brain is sufficiently whipped back and forth inside the skull, it may also result in a Mild Traumatic Brain Injury.

 While likely not life threatening, whiplash is painful and often expensive to treat.
 If you or a loved one is the victim of an accident that resulted in whiplash, contact a Simmons and Fletcher, P.C., to see how we can help!